CSE232-MSU/CSE232/Setup/setup-windows.md

 <img src="../.assets/images/vscode-installation-windows/2.png">
 </div>

 4. On the Installation Folder screen, __do not change the destination folder that is set by default__.
-Copy the destination folder's path, and keep it on your clipboard for later.
+You can disable the "Create shortcuts in Start Menu" option if you wish, and simply click Next to begin the installation.

 <div align="center">
 <img src="../.assets/images/vscode-installation-windows/3.png">
 </div>

-5. Click the Next button to begin the installation, and wait until it is finished before closing the window.
+5. Wait for the installation to finish before closing the window.

 6. Type into your Windows search bar: "Edit the system environment variables".
 You should see an application of the same name appear in the results.
 Open it once it appears.